Identifiability of causal graphs under nonadditive conditionally parametric causal models: Identifiability results

 \subsection{Identifiability in $CPCM(F)$}

-We consider only continuous random variables, but similar results can also be derived for discrete random variables.

-First, we deal with the important Gaussian case.
+First, we discuss the Gaussian case.
 Recall that in the additive Gaussian model, where $X_2=f(X_1)+\varepsilon_2$, $\varepsilon_2\sim N(0, \sigma^2)$, the identifiability holds if and only if $f$ is non-linear \citep{hoyer2009}.
 We provide a different result with both mean \textit{and} variance as functions of the cause.
-A similar result is found in \cite[Theorem 1]{Khemakhem_autoregressive_flows} in the context of autoregressive flows and where a sufficient condition for identifiability is provided.
-Another similar problem is studied in \cite{immer2022identifiability} and \cite{strobl2022identifying}, both of which show identifiability in location-scale models.
+A similar result is found in \cite[Theorem 1]{Khemakhem_autoregressive_flows} in the context of autoregressive flows and where only a sufficient condition for identifiability is provided.
+Another similar problem is studied in \cite{immer2022identifiability} and \cite{strobl2022identifying}, both of which discuss identifiability in general location-scale models.